pshyong/Shibainu/doc/sprint 0/PB.md

       - post(posted_by, date/time, content)

 **Create CRUD:**
-- As a developer, I want to create APIs for CRUD functionality.
+- As a developer, I want to create APIs for CRUD functionality so that we can perform the related actions.
 - Estimate: 13
 - Priority: Highest
 - Criteria of Satisfaction: